torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 more than one CD-ROM drive, possibly of mixed types.
 It is important that these drives behave in the same way.
 In December 1994, one of the cheapest CD-ROM drives was a Philips cm206, a double-speed proprietary drive.
-In the months that I was busy writing a Linux driver for it, proprietary drives became obsolete and IDE/ATAPI drives became the standard.
+In the months that I was busy writing a GNU/Linux driver for it, proprietary drives became obsolete and IDE/ATAPI drives became the standard.
 At the time of the last update to this document (November 1997) it is becoming difficult to even **find** anything less than a